 Fortunately, there are several transport options, such as tourist bus routes, hop-on hop-off bus tours, a vintage tram, bike-hire schemes, and even tuk tuk tours, so there is really no reason to ever drive a rental car into Sintra and Cascais.

 Scotturb is the public transport company that operates buses in Sintra and Cascais, also connecting these two towns.
 It provides several tourist bus routes as well as hop-on-hop-off sightseeing tours.

 No. 434 Route: Also known as Pena Circuit, this bus route starts and ends at Sintra Station.
-It goes through Sintra Village Palace, Moorish Castle, Pena Palace, and from there back to Sintra Village finishing at Sintra Station.
+It goes through Sintra Village, Moorish Castle, Pena Palace, and from there back to Sintra Village finishing at Sintra Station.

 The No. 434 route runs every 5 minutes from 9.10am to 7.50pm.
 One way ticket costs €3.90.
 There’s also the Pena Circuit hop-on hop-off option for €6.90 + €0.50 of the Viva Viagem card.

 No. 435 Route: This bus route is also known as Villa Express 4 Palaces, since it goes through Sintra Village, where you can visit the National Palace, aka Village Palace, and then through three other palaces: Quinta da Regaleira, Seteais Palace and Monserrate Palace.
 The route starts and ends at Sintra Station.

 The No. 435 route runs every 15 minutes from 9.10am to 7.50pm on the hop-on hop-off system only, and a ticket costs €5.

-No. 403 Route: The No. 403 route connects Cascais Terminal and Sintra Station.
+No. 403 Route: The No. 403 route connects Sintra Station and Cascais Terminal.
 It goes through Cabo da Roca, westernmost point in mainland Europe, and the coastal resort of Azenhas do Mar.
 The trip takes about an hour.